MrAta/mrata.github.io/_pages/about.md

 ### Recent News

-March, 20, 2020: _Our work on [attack-resilient microservices](https://mrata.github.com/publications) is accepted to EuroSec '20!_
+March, 20, 2020: _Our preliminary work on [attack-resilient microservices](https://mrata.github.com/publications) is accepted to EuroSec '20!_

 November, 23, 2019: _I awarded the Best Poster Award in ACM SoCC '19 for [BurScale](https://mrata.github.com/publications)._